onepub-dev/nginx-le/cli/README.md

 The public access can be via a NAT, proxy or other suitable mechanism.

-If your Nginx-LE webserver is in public mode then you can use the HTTP01Auth Auth Provider method unless you need a wildcard.
+If your Nginx-LE web server is in public mode then you can use the HTTP01Auth Auth Provider method unless you need a wildcard.

 If you need to acquire a wild card certificate (*.nginx.com) then you must use one of the DNS auth methods.